Someone nearby might need CPR.

 Update

-Recent international evidence backed by the Australian Resuscitation Council suggests that bystander CPR can be safely performed during the pandemic if guidelines are followed.
+Recent evidenced backed up by the Australian Resuscitation Council suggests that bystander CPR can be safely performed during the pandemic if guidelines are followed.

 This includes GoodSAM responders performing compression-only CPR and not using rescue breaths, wearing a surgical mask and covering the patients face and nose.